 It's not too early to start teaching your baby to appreciate whole grains.
 Nowadays it's possible to find brown rice baby cereal and whole-grain oat baby cereal, but barley can be harder to find in prepared cereal form.
 It's not hard to make, however, as long as you have a sturdy blender or spice grinder for the grain.

 Water, breast milk, or infant formula, as needed

-2 Whisking constantly, slowly pour the powdered grain into the boiling water, and reduce the heat to low.
+- Whisking constantly, slowly pour the powdered grain into the boiling water and reduce the heat to low.
 Cook, whisking, until the water is absorbed, about 10 minutes.

-3 Add water, breast milk, or formula to thin the cereal to a consistency your baby can handle.
+- Add water, breast milk or formula to thin the cereal to a consistency your baby can handle.
 Check the temperature before serving.

-You can also thin your baby's cereal with Cherry Puree or any other fruit puree, or with plain yogurt.
+You can make it ahead of time and freeze it, since it's freezer safe.
+When you're ready to serve it, thin your baby's cereal with Cherry Puree, any other fruit puree or with plain yogurt.
 Add extra flavor with a pinch of cinnamon or nutmeg, introducing these spices as new foods once your baby is accustomed to the cereal itself.